swaywm/sway/README.md

 	the full path, with a trailing slash, to a folder that contains 8 PNG images named 0.png, 1.png, ..., 7.png.
 These images are used in clockwise order, starting from the top-left corner, ending on the left edge.
-For the classes below, _container_ refers to a container which has gaps around it.
+For the classes below, "container" refers to a container which has gaps around it.

   The available classes are: